1j01/tiamblia-game/README.md

 		(another entity you click on should not be selected) (the entity should be deselected)
-	double clicking on the entity should not stop editing the entity drag on a point to move all selected points click on a point to select that point
+	double clicking on the entity should not stop editing the entity drag on a selected point to move all selected points drag on a non-selected point to select that point and move it click on a point to select that point
 		(even when it's one of multiple points in the selection) shift+click or ctrl+click on a point to toggle the selected state of that point